The Giant Arc -- Filament or Figment?: Acknowledgements

 \section{Acknowledgements}

-We thank Carlos Frenk, Adrian Jenkins, Peter Johansson, Seshadri Nadathur, Gabor Racz, Alexander Rawlings and Joop Schaye for very helpful discussions and comments.
-T.S. and M.T. acknowledge support by the Research Council of Finland grants 354905 and 339127, and T.S. acknowledges support by the European Research Council (ERC) Advanced Investigator grant DMIDAS (GA 786910) and the STFC Consolidated Grant ST/T000244/1.
-This work used facilities hosted by the CSC—IT Centre for Science, Finland.
+We thank Carlos Frenk, Adrian Jenkins, Peter Johansson, Seshadri Nadathur, Gabor Racz, Alexander Rawlings and Joop Schaye for very helpful discussions and comments, and we are grateful to the anonymous reviewer for their further very helpful suggestions.
+T.S. and M.T. acknowledge support by the Research Council of Finland grants 354905 and 339127.
+T.S. acknowledges support by the European Research Council (ERC) through Consolidator Grant KETJU (no. 818930) and the Advanced Investigator grant DMIDAS (GA 786910), and support by the STFC Consolidated Grant ST/T000244/1.
+This work used facilities hosted by the CSC -- IT Centre for Science, Finland.

 We gratefully acknowledge the use of open source software, including \texttt{Matplotlib} \citep{matplotlib-paper}, \texttt{SciPy} \citep{SciPy}, \texttt{Scikit-learn} \citep{scikit-learn}, \texttt{NumPy} \citep{numpy-paper} and \texttt{spam} \citep{SPAM}.